mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it takes many good deeds to build a good reputation, and only one bad one to lose it.*
+> *no evil can happen to a good man, either in life or after death.*

 </div>
 <!-- quote-end -->